gSchool/usaa-preassessment-block/pre-assessment-survey.md

 ### !challenge
 * type: multiple-choice
 * id: 58965e49-a538-4dda-a5dc-4a158b9de412
-* title: Assigned Work
+* title: Work in Small Chunks
 ##### !question
 My dev team
 ##### !end-question
 ##### !options
-* I don't know how my team works.
 * works on large projects that take several weeks or months to complete.
 * works on projects that take over a week to several weeks to complete.
 * works on smaller tasks that can be handed off in a week or less.
+* I don't know how my team works.
 ##### !end-options
 ##### !answer
 I don't know how my team works.